CS6440-Practicum/practicum/Final Delivery/Application Manual.md

 ## How do I access Dexercise?

-You can access Dexercise using any modern web browser at <TBD FILL ME IN>.
+You can access Dexercise using any modern web browser at <TODO: FILL ME IN>.
 We've tested the application in Google Chrome on both Windows and Mac, but it should work on other systems, too.

 ## How do I use Dexercise?